Skip to main content

 8. Pricing & value: Free plans work for simple covers, but premium subscriptions typically unlock better templates, assets, and export quality.
 Transparent pricing is a must.

-Best Websites to Make Cover Art in 2025
+Best Websites to Make Cover Art

 1. Canva – Best for Beginners